What Are the 3 Types of Espresso Machines

 The three main types of espresso machines are Semi-Automatic, Automatic, and Super Automatic, each one offering different benefits.
 To pick the right type, you need to ask yourself a few questions, such as how often you will use it and how much control you want over the process.

-Semi-Automatic Espresso Machines:
+Semi-Automatic Espresso Machines

-Pros and Cons:
+Cons:

 Automatic Espresso Machines:

-Pros and Cons:
+Cons:

 Super-Automatic Espresso Machines:

-Pros and Cons:
+Cons:

 To figure out which type of espresso machine is the best for you, you need to look at a few factors, such as your budget, the type of espresso you drink, how often you drink coffee, and the space you have in your kitchen.
 The level of your experience with coffee brewing also plays a major role in your choice.